 Build a business plan

-Now that you have your idea in place, there are a few important questions you need to ask yourself.
-What is the purpose of your business?
+Now that you have your idea in place, you need to ask yourself a few important questions: What is the purpose of your business?
 Who are you selling to?
 What are your end goals?
 How will you finance your startup costs?
 All of these questions can be answered in a well-written business plan.

-A business plan helps you figure out where your company is going, how it will overcome any potential difficulties, and what you need to sustain it.
-A full guide to writing your plan can be found here, but these are the basic sections you will need to cover:
+A business plan helps you figure out where your company is going, how it will overcome any potential difficulties and what you need to sustain it.
+A full guide to writing your plan can be found here.

 Assess your finances

-While many entrepreneurs put their own money into their new companies, it's very possible that you'll need a little bit (or a lot) of financial assistance depending on the type of business you're starting.
-A commercial loan through a bank is a good starting point, although these can often be difficult to secure.
-If you are unable to take out a bank loan, you can apply for a small business loan through the Small Business Administration (SBA) or an alternative lender like Kabbage, OnDeck or CAN Capital.
+While many entrepreneurs put their own money into their new companies, it's very possible that you'll need financial assistance.
+A commercial loan through a bank is a good starting point, although these are often difficult to secure.
+If you are unable to take out a bank loan, you can apply for a small business loan through the Small Business Administration (SBA) or an alternative lender.
+[See Related Story: Best Alternative Small Business Loans]

-Startups requiring a lot more funding up front may want to consider venture capital.
-This is money, usually in the amount of several million dollars, provided to a fledgling company by a firm or business with the expectation that the backers will have a hands-on role in running your business.
-Alternatively, you could use an angel investor, a private individual that will provide up to about $1 million for a project, or launch an equity crowdfunding campaign to raise smaller amounts of money from multiple backers.
+Startups requiring a lot more funding up front may want to consider an investor.
+Investors usually provide several million dollars or more to a fledgling company, with the expectation that the backers will have a hands-on role in running your business.
+Alternatively, you could launch an equity crowdfunding campaign to raise smaller amounts of money from multiple backers.

-You can learn more about each of these capital sources in our guide to startup finance options.
+You can learn more about each of these capital sources and more in our guide to startup finance options.

 Determine your legal business structure